What is SR22 insurance in South Carolina for?

 State Farm stands in second place, followed by Progressive, AAA, and Geico, respectively.

 However, this data is not specific to South Carolina.
-MoneyGeek conducted a survey to determine the cheap SR22 insurance SC cost and found the following:
+MoneyGeek conducted a survey to determine the cheapest SR22 Insurance companies in Columbia, South Carolina and found the following:

 - State Farm: $302 annual rate